DUNE/femb_python/README.md

 `femb_init_board`.

-From a fresh terminal, whenever you want to work with the femb_python package, go to your femb code directory and run:
+From a fresh terminal, whenever you want to work with the femb_python package, go to the directory containing your femb_python directory and run:

 ```
 source ~/root-6.08.02-python3/bin/thisroot.sh